rikutakei/syskasnippets/README.md

   - `git pull`
   - `git push`
 6. On github create a pull request for your repo to send the changes to otagostudygroup/syskasnippets

+An excellent reference for creating blogdown posts is https://bookdown.org/yihui/blogdown/

+For reference on RMarkdown refer to https://bookdown.org/yihui/rmarkdown/